 When David Lynch’s revival of his cultural phenomenon Twin Peaks first premiered back in May, we were taken back to a place both wonderful and strange.
-Now that the series is over, it’s safe to say that The Return is not only just as groundbreaking as the original series, but it’s also the best television experience of the last ten years.
+Now that the series is over, it’s safe to say that The Return is not only just as groundbreaking as the original series, but it’s also the best television experience of, at least, the last ten years.
 Appropriately described by Showtime president David Nevins as “Agent Cooper’s odyssey back to Twin Peaks,” David Lynch and Mark Frost have gone way beyond subverting the medium of television in its current state.
 Instead, they’ve truly turned it upside down to create a twisted, frustrating, insane, brilliant and thought provoking eighteen hours of television that won’t be forgotten any time soon.

 Fans of David Lynch will know that he’s never been one to hold your hand, give easy answers or go with the grain, and that’s really present here.
 Unlike many recent revivals or reboots, which have been more concerned with fan service or nostalgia, he has refused to pander to audiences from the moment The Return aired to the bold, jaw dropping and Sisyphean finale that has already polarized fans.
 He rarely uses the old characters we know and love unless they’re important to the plot.
 He also refuses to be straightforward with answers and resolution, which he really shows off in the amazing Part 8 (which on its own is a grand achievement for modern television) and how he handles Audrey’s character arc.
 Hell, Lynch doesn’t even completely resolve everything he presents to us.
 However, for a show like this, it works because not everything in life is perfectly resolved or makes sense, and some things should just remain a mystery.